appsody/website/content/docs/stacks/develop.md

 ### IDE Considerations

 A user project might need dependencies or other assets that come from the stack image itself, when an IDE opens a user’s app they cant find those and show a multitude of errors.
-To avoid this, we provide a mechanism for stack creators to set up user’s environment during the init command this way they can install or copy whatever needs to be on user’s host system to keep IDEs from displaying unwanted errors.
+To avoid this, we provide a mechanism for stack creators to set up the user’s environment during the init command allowing them to install or copy anything that needs to be on user’s host system to keep IDEs from displaying unwanted errors.

 ### License